Anísio Abraão David: Bicheiro

-Anísio controlled the game in Nilópolis and the Baixada Fluminense.
-He was found guilty by judge Denise Frossard in 1993 of involvement in the Jogo do Bicho, along with 13 other bicho bankers such as Castor de Andrade and Capitão Guimarães.
-They were found responsible for at least 53 deaths.
-They were sentenced to six years each, the maximum sentence for racketeering.
+In 1993, in a landmark court case that recognized the existence of a mafia-type organization involved in the illegal lottery in Brazil for the first time, he was found guilty by judge Denise Frossard of involvement in the game, along with 13 other bicho bankers such as Castor de Andrade and Capitão Guimarães.
+They were held responsible for at least 53 deaths, and were sentenced to six years each, the maximum sentence for racketeering.
 But in December 1996 they were all back on the streets, granted parole or clemency.
+In Anísio's extensive criminal record, six arrests are recorded throughout his life involving contraventions in relation to controlling the jogo do bicho, one of the most famous being Operation Hurricane, which landed bicheiros and members of the judiciary in jail in 2007.